 The failure to provide an effective flu vaccine last year may have contributed to the largest rise in deaths in England and Wales for 12 years, the government’s public health agency has admitted.

-Then in 2018, the Guardian report another sharp rise and publish this graph by Public Health England.
+Then in 2018, the Guardian report another sharp rise and the newspaper publishes this graph by Public Health England.

 Here is the Office of National Statistics report from November 2015 blaming the rise in the virulence of that season’s flu.
-This suggests to me that, while novel coronaviruses from bats and civets were being reported widely and detected, as amongst adults out and about in Paris and New York in 2016, the British government wanted to blame it all on flu without any wider research or further discussion.
+This suggests to me that, while coronaviruses were being detected and reported, as amongst adults out and about in Paris between 2011 and 2016 and New York in 2016, the British government wanted to blame it all on flu without any wider research or further discussion.
 We have had plenty of warning about coronaviruses.
 See this from a medical journal in 2007:

 Severe acute respiratory syndrome (SARS) coronavirus (SARS-CoV) is a novel virus that caused the first major pandemic of the new millennium (89, 180, 259).
 The rapid economic growth in southern China has led to an increasing demand for animal proteins including those from exotic game food animals such as civets.
 Large numbers and varieties of these wild game mammals in overcrowded cages and the lack of biosecurity measures in wet markets allowed the jumping of this novel virus from animals to human (353, 376).
 Its capacity for human-to-human transmission, the lack of awareness in hospital infection control, and international air travel facilitated the rapid global dissemination of this agent.
 Over 8,000 people were affected, with a crude fatality rate of 10%.
 The acute and dramatic impact on health care systems, economies, and societies of affected countries within just a few months of early 2003 was unparalleled since the last plague.”

 Sound familiar?
 Yet, when SARS-COV-1 started transmitting, with a death rate of 10%, there was no response such as we have experienced with COVID-19.
 Most importantly, these previous outbreaks have been controlled, managed, reported and advised by qualified medical professionals.
 How is it that since SARS-COV-1 emerged from bats and civets in wet markets in early 2002 and is still transmitting over a decade later, that COVID-19 managed to hold off until 2020?
 I’m not suggesting anything at all.
 I do genuinely want to know.
-I wonder if the virus mutated to spread more successfully by becoming milder so that infected persons spread it via surfaces without realising for the long gestation period of up to 14 days or occasionally more?
+I wonder if the virus mutated to spread more successfully by becoming milder so that infected persons spread it more quickly because they weren’t ill enough to stay in bed.
+The first wave of COVID-19 was massively underplayed instead of providing an accurate picture of who, what, where and when was infected and how bad it was.

 Since the turn of the millennium we have had MERS, SARS and Ebola, but there are at least 7 coronaviruses circulating at present.
 This is how the BBC reported the new SARS-like coronavirus in 2013.